varigence/docs/bimlflex/reference-documentation/DeleteDetectionEnabled.md

 # Enable Delete Detection

-Should BimlFlex apply a separate key load pattern that will enable detection of hard deletes in the source.
+Determines whether BimlFlex applies a separate key load pattern that will enable detection of hard deletes in the source.

 Use this together with the "DeleteDetectionApplyRdv" and "DeleteDetectionApplyPsa" Settings

 Notes:
 * This setting is part of the `Delete Detection` settings category.
 * The default value for this setting is `N`.